 If you have arthritis, you should incorporate more of the 18 foods for joint pain listed above.
 Use a functional nutrition approach by identifying which foods benefit you the most or contact me for personalized advice.

-Processed foods, including sugar, stimulate inflammatory cascades in the body are foods not to eat with arthritis.
+Processed foods, including sugar, stimulate inflammatory cascades in the body and are foods not to eat with arthritis.
 Try your best to keep these foods at a minimum in your diet.

 If it comes in a shiny, sealed bag, you are best to leave it on the shelf.